octobercms/docs/3.x/cms/features/validation.md

 </form>
 ```

-In your [AJAX handler](../ajax/handlers.md) you may throw a [validation exception](../../extend/system/exceptions.md) using the `ValidationException` class to make a field invalid.
+Inside your [AJAX handler](../ajax/handlers.md), you may throw a [validation exception](../../extend/system/exceptions.md) using the `ValidationException` class to make a field invalid.
 The supplied array (first argument) should use field names for the keys and the error messages for the values.

 ```php
 function onSubmit()